mianbreton/pysco/README.md

 As a side-product , PySCo can also be used as a library which contains utilities for particle and mesh computations.

-Since PySCo uses functionnal programming, it is straightforward to use functions on NumPy arrays for various purposes.
-We give a few examples below. **Please check the full API to see all the available functions**
+Since PySCo uses functionnal programming, it is straightforward to use functions on NumPy arrays for various purposes. **We give a few examples below**.

-- Computing a density grid based on particle positions with a Triangular-Shaped Cloud scheme can be done as
+- Computing a density grid based on particle positions with a Triangular-Shaped Cloud scheme

 ```python
 import numpy as np